 CRM reports show lagging metrics: revenue and other outcomes of your daily efforts.
-A sales scorecard tracks activities as they’re occurring.
-Activities are leading indicators – the controllable inputs that drive outputs like revenue.
+A sales scorecard tracks activities as they’re occurring, giving you real-time visibility into your team’s activity.
+These activities represent the controllable inputs that drive outputs like revenue.

-Research shows that people who set and regularly update goals are much more likely to achieve them.
-And tracking sales activities leads to higher performance.
-A sales report informs reps what they could have done in the past.
-The sales scorecard enables them to see where they stand against their goals and what they need to achieve them.
+Research shows that goal-setting leads to greater success.
+And tracking sales performance is a great way to measure this success.
+A sales report simply informs your reps of their previous attainment and what they could have done differently.
+The sales scorecard, however, enables them to see where they stand against their goals and what they need to do to achieve them.

 4 Steps to Make a Sales Scorecard